paskymail/Neuronal_Networks/presentation/presentation.md

 OSPA* (Ornithopter Segmentation Path Planning Approach) is a novel heuristic algorithm able to efficiently compute optimal trajectories.

-Drawback: Time consuming.
+Drawback: Time consuming for long distances.
 Cannot be embarked on the ornithopter for online computation. {.fragment .highlight-red}

 <small>
 OSPA* [2020]: